 Location.
 39° 35.23′ N, 78° 45.408′ W. Marker is in North Branch, Maryland, in Allegany County.
-Marker can be reached from River Road SE 1.1 miles south of Pittsburgh Plate Glass Roadd SE, on the left when traveling west.
+Memorial can be reached from River Road SE 1.1 miles south of Pittsburgh Plate Glass Roadd SE, on the left when traveling west.
 The marker is located in the Pollock Cemetery.
 It can be reached via a dirt road from the end of River Road or via the C&O Canal Towpath above lock 75.
 Touch for map.
 Marker is in this post office area: Cumberland MD 21502, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Sallie Pollock-Cook-High (here, next to this marker); Fort Sellers (approx. 1.9 miles away in West Virginia); West Virginia (approx. 2½ miles away in West Virginia); Jane Frazier (approx. 2.9 miles Brady's Crossing (approx. 3.7 miles away); Memorial Park (approx. 3.9 miles away); Combined Veterans Memorial (approx. 3.9 miles away in West Virginia); In Memory (approx. 3.9 miles away in West Virginia).